mpsampat/dsb_2018/README.md

 5. Unzip our zip file. it will have a folder dsb_2018.
 6. cd to the dsb_2018 and git clone Mask_RCNN from here. https://github.com/matterport/Mask_RCNN.git
 ## Run training
-    1. 	cd to dsb_2018 and do git checkout result-0.461.
+    1. cd to dsb_2018 and do git checkout result-0.461
-	2.  then run train_mask_rcnn.py script
+	2. Then run train_mask_rcnn.py script
 ## Run testing
     1. cd to dsb_2018 and run ./predict.py.
     2. the result will be saved in /output/ folder. the name of the file is submission.csv